"The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid."

 Admission to the Graduate Program

 The USA English M.A.
 Program welcomes applications for its concentrations in the areas of creative writing and literature.

 NOTE: Current and former University of South Alabama students applying to our graduate program can request that their transcripts be included with their electronic applications by completing the USA Registrar's Transcript Request Form.
 In the Name/Organization field, write "USA Graduate School."

-For more information about the graduate program or for graduate advising, prospective students are encouraged to contact the Graduate Coordinator, John Halbrooks, or the English Department.
+For more information about the graduate program or for graduate advising, prospective students are encouraged to contact the Graduate Coordinator, Dr. Ellen Harrington, or the English Department.
 Information about M.A.
 Program funding is available here.